 The lounge is in the Schengen area.
-In the airport, there is also the Terminal 3, which is connected to the Terminal 2.
-The terminal 3 serves mainly non-Schengen flights, but some Schengen flights departs from the Gates D in the Terminal 3.
-Reaching piers A and B from Aspire Lounge is fast but if your flight departs from the pier D, you need to reserve 15 minutes more walking time.
+In the airport, there is also Terminal 3, which is connected to Terminal 2.
+Terminal 3 serves mainly non-Schengen flights, but some Schengen flights depart from Gates D in Terminal 3.
+Reaching Piers A and B from Aspire Lounge is fast but if your flight departs from Pier D, you need to reserve 15 minutes more walking time.

-Aspire Lounge welcomes the members of the following lounge progams: Priority Pass, DragonPass, Lounge Key, Diners Club and Eurocard.
-The conditions vary between the lounge programs and the access may be included to the program or a fee will be charged.
+Aspire Lounge welcomes the members of the following lounge programs: Priority Pass, DragonPass, Lounge Key, Diners Club and Eurocard.
+The conditions vary between the lounge programs and access may be included in the program or a fee will be charged.
 Consult your lounge program for the exact prices.